Austin & Elkins

 For the Future:

-1. Update the galleries with more pictures of jewelry.
+Expanding the galleries with more jewelry images.